nkschlos/Write-to-AD9959-with-Arduino/ReadMe.md

 ![alt text](https://github.com/nkschlos/Write-to-AD9959-with-Arduino/blob/master/images/schemeit-project.png?raw=true)

-Keep in mind that on the Dev board the SDIO ports have internal 1k resistors to ground, so if you are using voltage dividors you need to include these in your design.
+Keep in mind that on the Dev board the SDIO ports have internal 1k resistors to ground, so if you are using voltage dividors you need to include these in your design (hency my extra 1k resistor on the SDIO3 ports).

 ![alt text](https://github.com/nkschlos/Write-to-AD9959-with-Arduino/blob/master/images/1kresistors.PNG?raw=true)